uchicago-library/ldr_metadatastorage/README.md

 ## Glossary of terms

-- intellectual unit is a set of assets that comprise a complete work (whether a piece of art, a photograph, a book, or some other output) created by an individual or group of individuals
+- intellectual unit is a set of assets that comprise a complete work (whether a piece of art, a photograph, a book, or some other output) created by an individual or group of individuals.
+They can be discovered by defined access points in descriptive metadata.
 - unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
 - (metadata) resource is a representation of description about an intellectual unit
 - endpoint is a particular context available to a (metadata) resource that will provide some functionality
 - functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
 - field is a particular piece of metadata. ex. title is a field
 - core (metadata) is the REQUIRED descriptive fields: a.)
 1 title field, b.)
 1 creator field, c.)
 1 date field, d.)
-1 or more identifier identifier fields, e.)
+1 or more identifier fields, e.)
 1 or more relation fields
 - extension (metadata) is an OPTIONAL descriptive metadata resource for an intellectual unit
 - client is a a program running on a server that is requesting a resource.
 This client may be acting on behalf of a biological being.
+- collections which are groups of intellectual units typically related as part of a work unit commissioned by the library
+- technical_metadata is information about the assets that represent a particular intellectual unit.
+This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.

 ## Requirements for the metadata storage system